 The Kohli Prize for Sociology honors exceptional achievement in and contributions to the field and profession of sociology.
 The Kohli Prize is rewarded with 50.000 EUR.
 It is awarded by an international Selection Committee composed of the Board of Directors, the Board of Trustees and two additional members from other world regions.

 Nominees should have made a significant imprint on sociological knowledge.
-The nominee is expected to deliver an address at the Award Ceremony, to be held in alternate years at the European University Institute (EUI, Florence) and the WZB Berlin Social Science Center (WZB).
+The nominee is expected to deliver an address at the Award Ceremony, to be held in alternate years at the Berlin Social Science Center (WZB) and the European University Institute (EUI, Florence).

 The Kohli Foundation for Sociology is accepting international nominations for the Kohli Prize for Sociology on an ongoing basis.
 In addition, we send out a call for nominations each year.
 Nominations from previous years are kept on file and considered every year.
 A nomination can be submitted by a scholar based at any institution of higher learning and research (University, research institution, Academy of sciences).
 Self-nominations and posthumous nominations are not accepted.
 To diversify our laureate pool, the Kohli Foundation particularly welcomes nominations for women and scholars belonging to academically underrepresented groups.
 The nominations are confidential and should not be shared with the nominee prior to or after their submission.

-Deadline for the consideration for the Kohli Prize for Sociology 2023 has passed
+Deadline for the consideration for the Kohli Prize for Sociology 2024

 Meetings of the Selection Committee